syncfusion-content/blazor-docs/blazor/scheduler/dimensions.md

 ---
 layout: post
 title: Scheduler Dimensions in Blazor Scheduler Component | Syncfusion
-description: Learn here all about Scheduler Dimensions in Syncfusion Blazor Scheduler component and more.
+description: This article demonstrates how to set the height and width of Syncfusion Blazor Scheduler component in pixels, percentage or auto values.
 platform: Blazor
 control: Scheduler
 documentation: ug